Danwakeem/generator-auth0-rules/README.md

 yo auth0-rules:rule
 ```

+## How to determine order of my rules?
+There will be a `rules.meta.js` file that is created and will maintain a list of all of your rule files.
+The order that these rules are set in this list will determine what order your rule shoes up in your auth0 rule list.
+You can also set the `enabled` flag to determine if a rule is active or not.

 ## How to deploy rules with [Travis CI](https://travis-ci.com/)
 When you generate a project using this scaffold you will be given a `deploy.js` script at the root of your project that will be called from your `travis.yml`.
 So when you create the project and add rules via the command above they will be packaged and deployed to your auth0 account using the deploy script running in your [Travis CI](https://travis-ci.com/) account.